google/timesketch/docs/guides/admin/admin-cli.md

 #### Remove a Sigma rule

-This will remove a single Sigma rule from the databse
+This will remove a single Sigma rule from the database

 ```shell
 tsctl remove-sigma-rule 13f81a90-a69c-4fab-8f07-b5bb55416a9f